shardus/website-docs.shardus.com/pages/docs/api/interface/setup/getRelevantData.md

 # getRelevantData

-This function can be used to create the wrapped account data used by Shardus in the `apply` function.
-It takes in the accountId and transaction as the parameters and returns the wrapped response to be used in `apply`.
-Use the `createWrappedResponse` function exposed by shardus and pass in:
+This function can be used to create the wrapped account data used by Shardus in the [apply](./apply) function.
+It takes in the account ID and transaction as the parameters and returns the wrapped response to be used in `apply`.
+Use the [createWrappedResponse](../createWrappedResponse) function exposed by Shardus and pass in:

-1. The account id
+1. The account ID
 2. A boolean indicating whether an account was created
 3. The account hash
-4. the account timestamp
+4. The account timestamp
-5. the entire account object itself
+5. The entire account object itself

 > If you ever need to create an account with specific data based on a specific transaction type, that can be done here.